An ankle fracture is a break of a bone in the ankle joint. The joint is made up of 3 bones. The ligaments that support the ankle may also be damaged.

 Copyright © Nucleus Medical Media, Inc.

-An ankle fracture can occur when the joint is forced beyond its normal range of motion.
-It can also be caused by a direct blow to the bone itself.
-Any form of ankle trauma may cause injury, including:
+The most common cause is when the joint is forced beyond its normal range of motion.
+It may be also be caused by trauma from:

 American Orthopaedic Foot and Ankle Society

 Ankle fracture—emergency management.
 EBSCO DynaMed website.
 Available at: https://www.dynamed.com/management/ankle-fracture-emergency-management.
 Accessed December 9, 2020.